Grace Wetherall: Cricket career

 In August 2024, Wetherall was among the British and Irish Roses squad selected to take on Team Europe in the inaugural Meltl Shield, a nine-match T10 competition, held at Roma Cricket Ground in Rome, Italy.

 Wetherall was named in the Jersey squad for the T10 European Cricket Championship (ECC) in Spain and a two-match T20 series against Gibraltar in December 2024.
 At the ECC event, she scored 15 not out to steer the islanders to a seven-wicket win over Spain in the group stage.
 In the first match of the Gibraltar series, Wetherall took 2/9 off her four overs.

 She was part of the Jersey squad for the 2025 Women's T20 World Cup Europe Qualifier Division Two in Rome.
 Wetherall recorded her career-best figures of 4/17 in the islanders' second match of the tournament against Germany.

 Wetherall was named player of the match at the annual WT20I Inter-Insular Cup on 5 July 2025, after scoring 68 off 43 balls including three 6s and seven 4s as Jersey defeated Guernsey to retain the trophy at the King George V Sports Ground in Castel.

+She spent the 2025/26 winter season playing grade cricket in Australia for North Sydney Bears.
+In February 2026, Wetherall was named the 2025 Jersey Women's Cricketer of the Year.
+The following month she was picked to be part of a European team to play against the Marylebone Cricket Club at Lord's on 17 April 2026.

+Opening the batting, Wetherall scored 85 not out from 43 balls, including hitting one 6 and 14 4s, as Jersey defeated hosts Switzerland by seven wickets in the first match of the Switzerland Women's T20I Quadrangular Series in Embrach on 27 July 2026.

+In August 2026, she was selected by the Vancouver Anchors for the Canada Super60, a 10-over per side franchise tournament to take place in September and October that year.